 Had enough?
 It’s possible that sleep apnea could be what’s behind your daily trance-like sluggishness.

 Maybe it’s time you considered an appointment with our own Dr. Cavendish.
 He can help determine if you’re suffering from sleep apnea.
-Our experienced team helps patients all time find relief with sleep apnea treatment in Phoenix, AZ.
+Our experienced team helps patients all the time find relief with sleep apnea treatment in Phoenix, AZ.

 What Happens If You Don’t Get Enough Sleep?